Contact UsGet a Demo

 When do I sample my crude oil?
 Do I need an SDS for produced water or blends?

-Deerfoot Consulting has provided SDS Authoring for the Oil and Gas Industry for the past 15 years.
-Our registered SDS authors can sort through the changing regulatory landscape across North America to author an SDS that you can have confidence in its accuracy and trust.
-Our expertise to classify crude oil and navigate Canadian TDG regulations has earned Deerfoot a reputation as an Author that will properly classify your product and allow you to avoid potential fines.
+Chemscape has provided SDS Authoring for the Oil and Gas Industry for over 20 years.
+Our SDS authors can sort through the changing regulatory landscape across North America to author an SDS that you can have confidence in its accuracy and trust.
+Our expertise to classify crude oil and navigate Canadian TDG regulations has earned Chemscape a reputation as an Author that will properly classify your product and allow you to avoid potential fines.
 Here are answers to common questions on SDS Authoring for Oil and Gas products.

 How often do I need to sample my crude oil and reauthor my Safety Data Sheet?